arp242/nordavind/README.md

 Browser support
 ===============
-**Nordavind works best in Firefox**, other current browsers (Opera, Chrome, IE10) also work, but all experience minor issues.
+**Nordavind works best in Firefox**, other current browsers (Opera, Chrome, IE10) also work, but experience minor issues.
 At the moment adding features, tweaking the interface, and fixing real bugs is a higher priority than dealing with various browser quirks (Firefox just happens to be the only browser that works without fizzle).